cap-js/docs/java/observability.md

 CAP Java integrates with the following monitoring tools:

 - [Open Telemetry](#open-telemetry) for reporting signals like distributed traces, logs, and metrics into Open Telemetry-compliant solutions.
-SAP BTP Cloud Logging Service is supported with [minimal configuration](#open-telemetry-configuration-cls).
+SAP Cloud Logging is supported with [minimal configuration](#open-telemetry-configuration-cls).

 - [Dynatrace](#dynatrace) provides sophisticated features to monitor a solution on SAP BTP.